microsoft/vscode-docs/docs/remote/ssh.md

 ## Opening a terminal on a remote host

-Opening a terminal on the remote host is simple.
+Opening a terminal on the remote host from VS Code is simple.
 Once connected, **any terminal window** you open in VS Code (e.g. using **Terminal > New Terminal**) will automatically run on the remote host rather than locally.

 You can also **use the `code-insiders` CLI** from this same terminal window to perform a number of operations such as opening a new file or folder on the remote host!
 Type `code-insiders --help` to see all the options available from the command line.